thuchula6792/uq-vae/README.md

 # Paper:
-* The paper associated with this code is titled "Solving Bayesian Inverse Problems via Variational Autoencoders" and can be found at: https://arxiv.org/abs/1912.04212
+The paper associated with this code is titled
+"Solving Bayesian Inverse Problems via Variational Autoencoders" and can be found at: https://arxiv.org/abs/1912.04212

+# Overview:
+We developed a variational inference based theoretical framework for uncertainty quantification in Bayesian inverse problems.
+Implementability of this theory is achieved through consideration of amortized inference over a dataset which, in turn, naturally lends itself to reparameterization by a neural network.
+The resulting variational autoencoder is able to perform rapid Bayesian inference of parameters of interest.

 # Code Structure:
 * Below is a description of the source codes as well as the key codes in my